Total Shoulder Replacement Surgery

 4. The socket is reshaped to create a stable surface on which to attach the metal ball component.

 5. The base of the metal ball is secured with screws and the ball is then fitted into place.

 You will be discharged home from the surgery center.
 Upon leaving the surgery center you will be given a shoulder immobilization device to use at home until you see your surgeon at your post-operative appointment.

 Our customized recovery solutions provide the post-op resources you need to regain your mobility, strength and life in the comfort of your home.

 What Are the Outcomes for Total Shoulder Replacement?

-Most people who have shoulder replacement surgery experience significant pain relief, improved mobility and a better overall quality of life.
-Request a consultation to discuss relieving your shoulder pain and getting back to living.
+Most people who have shoulder replacement surgery experience pain relief, improved mobility and a better overall quality of life.

 During your first six weeks after surgery you will do no shoulder motion, and it is critical that you wear your sling/immobilizer at all times.
 Your surgeon will advise you on when you may come out of your sling and what activities you may perform at your post-operative appointments.
 During your follow-up appointments your surgeon will also discuss exercises that you may perform to help build your range of motion and strength back up.